Skip to main content

 • The height of the toilet roll holder is 98cm (3ft 3in).

-• The contrast between the toilet roll holder and the wall is fair.
+• The contrast between the toilet roll holder and the wall is medium.

 • There is a wash basin.